MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 **The critical strategy is being able to run the old design and the new design at the same time.**

+The ability to run the old design and the new design at the same time is the mitigation strategy that allows you to move forward with confidence.

+### 3 Key Skills ###

+For all of this there are three key skills that don't come naturally to programmers, but that can be learned:

+1. Tolerance for ambiguity - the moment when you defer making a design decision because things are still ambigous
+2.

 ## Misc ##